-Professor of Computer Science and Human Performance, Fellow, british computer society, Sr. Research Fellow, Royal Academy of Engineering, Chartered Engineer.
+Professor of Computer Science and Human Performance, Fellow, british computer society, Research Chair, Royal Academy of Engineering, Chartered Engineer.

 Deputy Head, Agents Interaction and Complexity Group

 Research FOCUS - How to design information systems to support the brain-body connection for lifetime quality of life, including, fitness to learn, fitness to play, fitness to perform optimally, always; to understand through these paths how to enhance innovation, creativity and discovery.

 Related Work - interaction design for data-driven (vs document driven) web-based systems for knowledge building.

 Other Quals: I'm a certified and practicing strength and conditioning coach (CSCS), kettlebell instructor (RKC II, SFG II, KFF CKT), a certified nutrition coach (Pn1) and, particularly germaine to the research, a movement coach (CK-FMS, ZHealth Master Trainer).
 I *may* be the first computer scientist to draw blood - for science, of course.